 Motor manufactures’ data sheets provide excellent performance information about a motor’s optimum operating parameters such as voltage and current at the motor’s rated speed.
 Most manufacturers also provide tables and graphs that show how the motor responds to different voltages and the corresponding changes to RPM, torque, and power.
 However, very little information is available about how a particular motor responds to PWM signals.

-We already know that PWM duty cycle can control a motor’s speed, but to understand what happens when the PWM frequency is varied, we need a way to measure the motor’s frequency response — much like that used to characterize an audio speaker (another electromagnetic device).
-If we have the motor’s frequency response spectrum, picking the best-performing PWM frequency is straightforward.
+We already know that decay mode and PWM duty cycle can control a motor’s speed, but to understand what happens when the mode is changed or frequency is varied, we need a way to measure the motor’s response to these parameters.
+If we measure the motor’s performance, picking the best-performing decay mode and PWM frequency is straightforward.

-Test the frequency you selected with the motor attached to your robot and operating with its normal power supply source.
-PWM frequencies of 60Hz or lower can cause mechanical vibration depending on the motor and the quality of its gearbox.
+Test the decay mode and frequency you selected with the motor attached to your robot and operating with its normal power supply source.
+Remember that PWM frequencies of 60Hz or lower can cause mechanical vibration depending on the motor and the quality of its gearbox.
 Adjust the PWM frequency for the best balance of vibration and low-speed operation.